sourabh3624/MapUp-Data-Assessment-E/README.md

 ### CSV Output

-The script should consolidate the processed data and save the results in a single CSV file.
+The script should consolidate the processed data and save the results in a single CSV file with file name `transformed_data.csv`

 ### Note